leplatrem/blog.mathieu-leplatre.info/content/Personal/big_life_changes.rst

-First of all, **thank you very much all of you** for the massive amount of `positive <https://twitter.com/leplatrem/status/542993732367556608>`_ `feedback <https://www.linkedin.com/pulse/activities/mathieu-leplatre%2B0_1DkGqDxItMdaF_sJjg5h8J?trk=mp-reader-h>`_ for my new position!
+First of all, **thank you very much all of you** for the massive amount of `positive <https://twitter.com/leplatrem/status/542993732367556608>`_ `feedback <https://www.linkedin.com/pulse/activities/mathieu-leplatre%2B0_1DkGqDxItMdaF_sJjg5h8J?trk=mp-reader-h>`_ regarding my new position!
 Being taken on in the Cloud Services team at Mozilla is definitely very exciting!

 But that is not the only upcoming change: we moved from Toulouse to Barcelona!
-Combining several big life changes in a very short period is indeed stimulating, but it's undoubtedly anxiety producing!
+Combining several big life changes in a very short period can be stimulating, but it's undoubtedly anxiety producing!